-- i) Immediate provisional suspension of ASSURE accreditation pending investigation; - ii) Revocation of ASSURE accreditation following investigation; - iii) Where the CAA considers individual members of staff are not fit or competent to carry out ASSURE Cyber Audits on behalf of any ASSURE Cyber Supplier the CAA will indicate to ASSURE Providers that, in order to retain ASSURE accreditation, such members of staff are not permitted to undertake ASSURE Cyber Audits.
+- i) Immediate provisional suspension of ASSURE accreditation pending investigation; - ii) Revocation of ASSURE accreditation following investigation; - Where the CAA considers individual members of staff are not fit or competent to carry out ASSURE Cyber Audits on behalf of any ASSURE Cyber Supplier the CAA will indicate to ASSURE Providers that, in order to retain ASSURE accreditation, such members of staff are not permitted to undertake ASSURE Cyber Audits until conditions are met, such as training.

-5.1 Dispute Resolution
+7.1.
+Dispute Resolution